• Skip to primary navigation

 Using them as a substitute for traditional pasta is straightforward; just boil it for a few minutes and add any kind of sauce or seasonings you like for a tasty meal.

-If you are looking for healthier alternatives to traditional pasta, then you should consider these five low-carb options.
+If you are looking for healthier alternatives to traditional pasta, then you should consider these five low-carb options - and learn about flourless roux guide for gluten-free thickening when adapting sauces.

 They are packed with nutrition, have low-calorie counts, and provide an excellent source of dietary fiber.